Get Started with OCR in C# and VB.NET

 Multiple Language Example

 It is also possible to OCR using multiple languages at the same time.
-This can really help get english language metadata and urls in Unicode documents.
+This can enhance OCR of English metadata and URLs in Unicode documents.

 // PM> Install IronOcr.Languages.ChineseSimplified